TechEdDan2/bc38-8_LightsOutExercise/README.md

 - [License](#license)

 ## Project Overview
 This project is creating a React application using Vite to create a "Lights Out" game.
 The game consists of a grid of lights that can be turned on or off by clicking on them.
 The objective is to turn off all the lights on the board.
+The rules are as follows:
+- Clicking on a light will toggle its state (on/off) as well as the state of its adjacent lights (up, down, left, right).
+- The game is won when all lights are turned off.

 ## Installation
 1. Clone the repository: